 Too many images spoil the email

-We do want to showcase as many images as possible while drafting the email.
+We do want to showcase as many email marketing image as possible while drafting the email.
 However, too many emails can put off the subscriber and can put your email in the spam category.
 When you write a regular email that is not considered spam, the email does not contain too many images.
 In fact, there are times when the email includes no photo at all.
 When working on the email for your subscriber, make sure you take into account the image: text ratio necessary for the email.
 Don’t include any more than 2 images per image.
 Avoid adding mastheads or pictures in the signature while drafting the email.
 Google immediately filters the emails with too many images into the promotional tab.

 Add necessary links only

 Linking requires a lot of thought from your end.
 Linking to just about anything and everything in your email can catch unwanted attention, and promote your email to the promotions tab.
-Make sure you don’t add social media links or links that don’t make sense to your email.
+Make sure you don’t add live social media feed links or links that don’t make sense to your email.
 A sales pitch containing too many links is not relevant or personal in any way.
 It is a sales pitch, and Google can determine the difference quickly.

 If you want to add links to the emails, make sure you don’t add more than 4 links.
 Obviously, adding only one or two essential links will actually help get your email into the inbox, and increase the engagement rate for the email.